Identifying Instabilities with Quantum Geometry in Flat Band Systems

-The condition in \eqnref{QGN} implies that for any arbitrary region in the BZ, there always exists another ``compatible'' region, separated by the momentum difference $\boldsymbol{Q}$.
-This is analogous to the concept of ``nesting'' in conventional Fermi liquids.
+The condition in \eqnref{QGN} implies that any region in the BZ has a ``compatible'' partner separated by $\boldsymbol{Q}$.
+This is analogous to ``nesting'' in conventional Fermi liquids.

 If a given order satisfies this nesting condition, its bare susceptibility can reach its theoretical maximum.
-Upon introducing interactions, if the interaction channel aligns with this order, the instability can be further enhanced at the RPA level~\cite{Note1}.
-In this scenario, although numerous competing orders may exist in a flat-band system due to the quenched kinetic energy scale, the potential transition temperature $T_c$ is maximized for the order that satisfies the nesting condition.
+With interactions in the same channel, the instability is further enhanced at the RPA level, leading to the corresponding susceptibility diverging at a finite temperature $T_c$ (see SM, Sec.
+II ~\cite{Note1}).
+Thus, among competing orders in flat-band systems, the one fulfilling the nesting condition attains the highest $T_c$.